 Why You Should Visit

-NIPSCO Savanna is a diverse mix of savanna, prairie and wetland communities.
+NIPSCO Savanna in Jasper County is a diverse mix of savanna, prairie and wetland communities.
 In 1995, as part of the North American Waterfowl Plan, NiSource generously donated 650 acres to The Nature Conservancy.
 We retained 221 acres of the savanna in hopes of restoring and enhancing the black oak barren and sand prairie communities.
-The remaining 429 acres were transferred to the DNR's Division of Fish and Wildlife; the primarily agricultural field is now called Aukiki Wetland Conservation area.
+The remaining 429 acres were transferred to the DNR's Division of Fish and Wildlife; the primarily agricultural field is now called Aukiki Wetland Conservation Area.
 Restoration and management work continues at NIPSCO Savanna with anticipation of the return of native species to the area, such as blazing star, the prickly pear cactus, and the plains pocket gopher.